nginxinc/kubernetes-ingress/docs/content/installation/installing-nic/installation-with-manifests.md

         kubectl apply -f service/loadbalancer-aws-elb.yaml
         ```

-        If yu're using AWS, Kubernetes will set up a Classic Load Balancer (ELB) in TCP mode.
+        If you're using AWS, Kubernetes will set up a Classic Load Balancer (ELB) in TCP mode.
 This load balancer will have the PROXY protocol enabled to pass along the client's IP address and port.

 2. AWS users: Follow these additional steps to work with ELB in TCP mode.